Varicose Veins in Your 20s: Causes, Symptoms & Natural Remedies

 Medications that affect your circulation may also play a role in the development of varicose and spider veins.
 In addition, anyone who has previously had a blood clot in their veins — known as DVT, or deep vein thrombosis — is also at risk for long-term venous problems, including varicose and spider veins.

-So how do you improve circulation in your legs to try and avoid these problems?
+So how do you improve venous blood flow in your legs to try and avoid these problems?
 Read on to discover eight natural strategies that you can try at home.

 Prevention and Treatment Tips